 Shortcut #2 – Freeze Dried Cilantro

 Fresh cilantro is cheap and easy to come by, but when it’s lunchtime and you’re starving and don’t happen to have any on hand…this freeze dried option is a live-saver!
 Get some and keep it with your spices for whenever you’re hangry and don’t want to make a trip to the store.
-Ok, on to the Instant Pot shrimp recipe.
+Anyway, you came here for Weight Watchers shrimp recipes and it’s time I delivered one:

 - 1 cup rice